databonsai/databonsai/README.md

 Other features:

--   progress bar
+-   Progress bar
--   returns the last successful index so you can resume from there, in case it exceeds max_retries
+-   Returns the last successful index so you can resume from there, in case it exceeds max_retries
--   modifies your output list in place, so you don't lose any progress
+-   Modifies your output list in place, so you don't lose any progress

 Retry Logic: